cabforum/netsec/docs/NSR.md

 **Workstation**: A device, such as a phone, tablet, or desktop or laptop computer, which is:

    1. connected to the same network as CA Infrastructure and/or a Network Boundary Control; and
-   2. capable of accessing CA Infrastructure and/or a Network Boundary Control.
+   2. capable of Privileged Access.

 ## Requirements